flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/cab-press.md

 - Normal:
     - The system functions normally.
 - ON:
-    - The system closes all valves to the "outside" (outflow valve, emergency ram air inlet, avionics ventilation inlet and extract valves, and pack flow control valves).
+    - The operating system closes all valves to the "outside" (outflow valve, emergency ram air inlet, avionics ventilation inlet and extract valves, and pack flow control valves).

 ---